nomin709/analysis_for_recipes/README.md

 6. Convert the values in the 'recipe_id' column from float to integer.
 - We convert the values in the 'recipe_id' column for better representation.

-7. Drop columns containing text data.
+7. Drop 'step' column.
-- Since the analysis focuses on types of recipes and the number of steps, we drop columns containing text like 'steps,' 'description,' and 'review' to enhance the dataset's clarity.
+- Since the analysis focuses on types of recipes and the number of steps, we drop column containing text like 'steps' to enhance the dataset's clarity.

 ##### Clean DataFrame